SimonPhoenix96/mpv-userscripts/webm-bump-loader/README.md

 change this to true if u want adult swim bumps instead

 **`onlineMode`**
-change this to false if u just want to use availible files in webmDir
+change this to false if u just want to use available files in webmDir

 **`streamMode`**
 streaming mode streams bumps instead of downloading them directly, if online mode false then itll use availible links automatically generated in webmDir\streamLinks.txt